Illegal trade seizures: Helmeted hornbills

 In 2015, the IUCN conservation status of helmeted hornbills was changed from Near Threatened to Critically Endangered due to rapid population loss as a result of intense poaching pressure and habitat loss.

-With the 7th International Hornbill Conference taking place this week in Malaysia, a range state for the species, and the conservation threats faced by helmeted hornbills firmly on the agenda, EIA and TRAFFIC have collaborated to produce an updated map that plots all known publicly reported seizures and records of trafficked helmeted hornbill parts and products between 2010-17
+TRAFFIC and ourselves collaborated to produce an updated map that plots all known publicly reported seizures and records of trafficked helmeted hornbill parts and products between 2010-17

-This map shows the locations of seizures and reported market observations since 2010, accounting for at least 2,800 helmeted hornbills – a fraction of the number killed for the trade each year.
+This map shows the locations of seizures and reported market observations between 2010-17, accounting for at least 2,800 helmeted hornbills – a fraction of the number killed for the trade each year.
 It highlights key import and export hubs within China and Indonesia respectively and documents the involvement of Chinese nationals facilitating the trade in Indonesia.

 Decline in helmeted hornbill population